30 Key Performance Indicators Examples for Better Business Performance

 None of this is to say you can’t use spreadsheets to view your KPI data, but with ClearPoint, you save time and improve the information available for decision-making.

-Chapter 3: 30 Key Performance Indicator Examples & Definitions
+30 Key Performance Indicators Examples & Definitions

 We've broken down our list of KPIs into the four categories of the Balanced Scorecard: Financial, Customer, Process and People.
-Make sure you select a few from each category so that your strategy is well balanced across the organization.
+Make sure you select a few from each category so that your strategy is well-balanced across the organization.

 Note that the right KPIs for you might not be the right KPIs for another organization.
 Make sure you’ve researched as many key performance indicators as you can to determine which ones are appropriate for your industry.
 From there, determine which KPI targets will help you further understand and meet your goals, and then integrate them throughout your department.
 KPIs should match your strategy, not just your industry.